SoftUni-Internal/interactive-content/EN/06-Unit-Testing/03-Unit-Testing-Best-Practices.md

 # Assertions

-Here, we will take a look at some good practices in Unit Testing.
+We will take a look at some good practices in Unit Testing.

 `assertEquals(expected, actual)` method gives us better description details when we are working with values than `assertTrue()` method.

-For example:

 As an example we can observe the following code when we use `assertTrue()` and the output of it:
 ``` java